-Amazon S3 cost is based upon multiple factors.
-Primarily these include the volume of data you want to store, how often you will want to access it, add to it, or retrieve it, and the speed at which you want to retrieve with your data.
-Thereafter, there is a choice of how many regions your objects are replicated across—with some considerably cheaper options that are worth considering for storage if durability is not a concern.
+Beyond the free tier, Amazon S3 cost is based on multiple factors.
+Primarily these include the volume of data you want to store, how often you will want to access it, add to it, or retrieve it, and the speed at which you want to retrieve your data.
+Then, there's a choice of how many regions your data is replicated across—with some considerably cheaper options if durability is not a concern.

-There are four “storage classes”—Standard, Infrequent Access, One-Zone Infrequent Access (formerly Reduced Redundancy Storage), and Glacier.
-Which S3 storage class is right for your data will likely depend on how often you want to access it:
+There are six “storage classes”—Standard, Intelligent Tiering, Infrequent Access, One-Zone Infrequent Access, Glacier, and Glacier Deep Archive.
+Which S3 storage class is right for your data will likely depend on how often you want to access it.

-This class of S3 storage is suitable for the general purpose storage of frequently accessed data.
-Because you only pay for what you use, S3 standard storage is suitable for most cases including data-intensive, user-generated content such as photos and videos.
+S3 Standard Storage is suitable for the general-purpose storage of frequently accessed data.
+Because you only pay for what you use, S3 Standard Storage is suitable for most cases including data-intensive, user-generated content, such as photos and videos.

-This class is great for storing data you do not need frequent access to, but may need to access in a hurry—i.e. for disaster recovery.
-The Amazon S3 cost for infrequent access storage is less than standard storage, but you pay more each time you access or retrieve data.
+S3 Infrequent Access Storage is great for storing data you don't need frequent access to, but may need to access in a hurry—i.e. for disaster recovery.
+The Amazon S3 cost for Infrequent Access Storage is less than Standard Storage, but you pay more each time you access or retrieve data.

 Usually, when data is assigned to a Region, it's distributed between at least three Availability Zones in order to maximize durability.
-With One-Zone Infrequent Access Storage, your data is placed in one Availability Zone—decreasing fault tolerance in exchange for a lower S3 cost.
+For data that isn't accessed often, but still needs quick retrieval times and can tolerate lower availability rates, use One Zone Infrequent Access Storage.
+One Zone stores data in a single Availability Zone and offers a 20% discount compared to Standard Infrequent Access.

 S3 Glacier Storage

 Confused about when to use each class of S3?
-Use this decision-tree to clarify when each class is most appropriate:
+Use this decision-tree to clarify when each Amazon cloud storage class is most appropriate:

 The cost of S3 requests

-Although you are allowed a certain number of PUT and GET requests in the free usage tier, other requests have to be paid for, along with any PUT and GET requests above your monthly limit.
-Using Amazon S3 cost in the US East (Ohio) Region as an example, PUT, COPY and POST requests cost $0.005 per 1,000 requests in the S3 Standard Storage class, and double the amount in the two Infrequent Storage classes.
+Although you're allowed a certain number of PUT and GET requests in the free usage tier, other requests have to be paid for, along with any PUT and GET requests above the free tier monthly limit.
+Using Amazon S3 cost in the US East (Ohio) Region as an example, PUT, COPY and POST requests cost $0.005 per 1,000 requests in the S3 Standard Storage class, Reduced Redundancy, Glacier, and Glacier Deep Archive classes, and double that amount in the two Infrequent Storage classes.

 Data retrieval costs

-There are also costs associated with retrieving data from the Infrequent Access and Glacier Classes (per GB retrieved).
-Data retrieval from the Infrequent Access classes is instant, but you will be charged a premium for a faster retrieval service in the Glacier class, although Amazon recently introduced an “S3 Select” tool that enables you to retrieve subsets of data from an object or archive in less time.
+There are also costs associated with retrieving data from the Infrequent Access and Glacier classes (per GB retrieved).
+Data retrieval from the Infrequent Access classes is instant, but you'll be charged a premium for a faster retrieval service in the Glacier class, although Amazon recently introduced an “S3 Select” tool that enables you to retrieve subsets of data from an object or archive in less time.

 Data transfer pricing

-You will also incur charges if you transfer data from one Region to another in order to take advantage of cheaper storage costs.
-For example, if you were to transfer data from the US West (Northern California) Region - where Infrequent Access Storage costs $0.019 per GB - to the US East (Ohio) Region - where Infrequent Access Storage costs $0.0125 per GB - the transfer would cost you $0.02 per GB.
+You'll also incur charges if you transfer data from one Region to another in order to take advantage of cheaper storage costs.
+For example, if you were to transfer data from the US West (Northern California) Region—where Infrequent Access Storage costs $0.019 per GB—to the US East (Ohio) Region—where Infrequent Access Storage costs $0.0125 per GB—the transfer would cost you $0.02 per GB.

 Transfer acceleration pricing

-If you need faster data transfers - for example to support global multiplayer video games - you can pay a premium for accelerated data transfers.
-Typically accelerated data transfers between an S3 bucket and the Internet cost $0.0400 per GB in both directions ($0.0800 per GB outside the US, Europe and Japan), but you will not be charged if the accelerated data transfer is no faster than a standard data transfer.
+If you need faster data transfers—for example, to support global multiplayer video games—you can pay a premium for accelerated data transfers.
+Typically accelerated data transfers between an S3 bucket and the internet costs $0.0400 per GB in both directions ($0.0800 per GB outside the US, Europe, and Japan), but you won't be charged if the accelerated data transfer is no faster than a standard data transfer.

 Other accelerated transfer options

-For one-way data transfers into an S3 bucket of Glacier Archive, AWS offers three accelerated transfer options other than the Internet.
-These are useful substitutes if you have a large amount of data to transfer, but come at a premium that will increase your Amazon S3 costs.
+For one-way data transfers into an S3 bucket of Glacier Storage bucket, or Glacier Deep Archive bucket, AWS offers four accelerated transfer options other than the internet.
+These are useful substitutes if you have a large amount of data to transfer, but they come at a premium that will increase your Amazon S3 costs.